awsdocs/amazon-rds-user-guide/doc_source/oracle-multitenant.md

 + Make sure that you specify `oracle-ee-cdb` or `oracle-se2-cdb` for the engine type\.
 These are the only supported values\.
 + Make sure that your DB engine runs Oracle Database 19c with an April 2021 or later RU\.

-The conversion operation has the following limitations:
+The operation has the following limitations:
 + You can't convert a CDB to a non\-CDB\.
 You can only convert a non\-CDB to a CDB\.
-+ You can't convert a primary or replica database that has Oracle Data Guard turned on\.
++ You can't convert a primary or replica database that has Oracle Data Guard enabled\.
-+ You can't upgrade the DB engine version and convert a non\-CDB to a CDB in the same CLI command\.
++ You can't upgrade the DB engine version and convert a non\-CDB to a CDB in the same operation\.
 + The considerations for option and parameter groups are the same as for upgrading the DB engine\.
 For more information, see [Considerations for Oracle DB upgrades](USER_UpgradeDBInstance.Oracle.OGPG.md)\.

-+ You can't use the AWS Management Console to perform the operation\.
-Use the CLI or API instead\.
+### Console<a name="oracle-cdb-converting.console"></a>

+**To convert a non\-CDB to a CDB**

+1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

+1. In the upper\-right corner of the Amazon RDS console, choose the AWS Region where your DB instance resides\.

+1. In the navigation pane, choose **Databases**, and then choose the non\-CDB instance that you want to convert to a CDB instance\.

+1. Choose **Modify**\.

+1. For **Architecture settings**, select **Multitenant architecture**\.

+1. \(Optional\) For **DB parameter group**, choose a new parameter group for your CDB instance\.
+The same parameter group considerations apply when converting a DB instance as when upgrading a DB instance\.
+For more information, see [Parameter group considerations](USER_UpgradeDBInstance.Oracle.OGPG.md#USER_UpgradeDBInstance.Oracle.OGPG.PG)\.

+1. \(Optional\) For **Option group**, choose a new option group for your CDB instance\.
+The same option group considerations apply when converting a DB instance as when upgrading a DB instance\.
+For more information, see [Option group considerations](USER_UpgradeDBInstance.Oracle.OGPG.md#USER_UpgradeDBInstance.Oracle.OGPG.OG)\.

+1. When all the changes are as you want them, choose **Continue** and check the summary of modifications\.

+1. \(Optional\) Choose **Apply immediately** to apply the changes immediately\.
+Choosing this option can cause downtime in some cases\.
+For more information, see [Using the Apply Immediately setting](Overview.DBInstance.Modifying.md#USER_ModifyInstance.ApplyImmediately)\.

+1. On the confirmation page, review your changes\.
+If they are correct, choose **Modify DB instance**\.

+   Or choose **Back** to edit your changes or **Cancel** to cancel your changes\.

 ### AWS CLI<a name="oracle-cdb-converting.cli"></a>